turingcompl33t/turingcompl33t.github.io/_posts/2021-7-17-How-To-Great-Research-Paper.md

 - State the problem
 - Identify your contributions

 There are a number of good reasons for keeping the introduction concise, the most important being that the time and attention of our readers is limited.
-The introduction may be the only section of our paper that someone reads, and at the very least it is our chance to capture readers' attention.
+The introduction may be the only section of our paper that someone reads, and at the very least it is our first chance to capture readers' attention.

 Simon's advice on the best way to do this is to lead with a specific example.
 It is natural for us to want to provide sufficient context for the problem prior to proposing our solution, but more often than not this context hurts our introduction more than it helps it.
 We wander through several paragraphs of background information and motivation, and by the time we reach our idea, we have lost our reader's focus.
 The alternative is to immediately identify our little corner of the problem space and attack it directly.
 To use Simon's analogy, we should not waste our precious space in the introduction describing the entire mountain, instead we should quickly focus in on the molehill that our idea addresses.